Frequently asked questions

 What year levels is the programme aimed at?

-Which schools can participate in Creatives in Schools?
+Which kura and schools can participate in Creatives in Schools?

-All primary and secondary state schools, state-integrated schools, and kura.
+All primary and secondary state schools, state-integrated schools, and kura can participate in the Creatives in Schools programme.

-What happens if our application is not successful in the round we apply for?
+What happens if our application is not successful in the year we apply for?

-The Ministry of Education will inform you if your school or kura is not chosen in the round you apply for.
-You can also re-apply in future rounds.
+The Ministry of Education will inform you if your kura or school is not chosen in the year you apply for.
+You can also re-apply in future years.

 When do we apply for a police vet check for our creative?

-Before a creative can start working in a school and kura, they must undergo a police vetting check.
-This will be organised by the school and kura.
+Before a creative can start working in a kura or school, they must undergo a police vetting check.
+This will be organised by the kura or school.

 In past rounds, projects have been delayed due to delays in police vetting.
 You should apply for police vetting of your creative as soon as your application has been successful.
 Please visit the New Zealand Police website for more information.